sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You, or rather Jevil - you were a Jester.
 Or rather - to complete the analogy that was only now hitting you with full clarity - the *Joker* of the Card Kingdom.

+Wait, did that mean ...?
+What *did* that mean?
+That this world's rules and manner were based on a card deck?
+You hadn't really thought much about the difference between the Light and Dark worlds.
+You'd have to ask Ralsei or one of the Lightners about it next time you had the chance...

 ----